Dijon: Sport

-Dijon is home to Dijon FCO, a men's football team now in Ligue 1, and Dijon FCO, a women's team now in Division 1 Féminine.
+Dijon is home to Dijon FCO, a football club with a men's team competing in the Championnat National and a women's team competing in the Division 1 Féminine.

 Dijon has a its own (Pro A) basketball club, JDA Dijon Basket.
 The Palais des Sports de Dijon serves as playground for the team and hosted international basketball events such as the FIBA EuroBasket 1999 in the past.

-Dijon is home to the Dijon Ducs ice hockey team, who play in the Magnus League.
+Dijon is also home to the Dijon Ducs ice hockey team, who play in the Magnus League.

 To the northwest, the race track of Dijon-Prenois hosts various motor sport events.
 It hosted the Formula 1 French Grand Prix on five occasions from 1974 to 1984.